SemanticMediaWiki/SemanticMediaWiki/docs/technical/code-snippets/register.datatype.md

 All IDs must start with an underscore, two underscores indicate a truly internal (non user-interacted type), three underscores should be used by an extension.

-`TypeList::getList` expects that the following information are provided:
+`DefaultList::getTypeList` expects that the following information are provided:

 * A type id (e.g. `FooValue::TYPE_ID`)
 * An associated class